ido106/KNN/README.md

 </p>

 ## Running Instructions
-In the ML tasks, and in particular in this task, we will use [Google Colab](https://colab.research.google.com/) to run the code in an iterative and convenient way.
+In the ML tasks, and in particular in this task, we will use [Google Colab](https://colab.research.google.com/) to run the code in an iterative and convenient way ([Colab Tutorial](https://colab.research.google.com/github/cs231n/cs231n.github.io/blob/master/python-colab.ipynb)).
 To preview the notebook, you can click on `KNN.ipynb` in this repository.
 In the notebook you can find a detailed explanation about the algorithm and the code step by step.
 To run the code, first clone the repository to your computer with `git clone https://github.com/ido106/KNN-ML.git`, then drag the notebook (`KNN.ipynb`) to your [Google Drive](https://www.google.com/drive/).